Roma, Queensland: Climate

-Roma experiences a humid subtropical climate (Köppen: Cfa, Trewartha: Cfal); with hot summers with moderate rains; warm to hot, relatively dry springs and autumns; and mild, dry winters.
-Its location on the far south of the Carnarvon Range at an elevation of 299 metres above sea level means that it is cooler and wetter than the plains to the south and west, while being warmer and drier than areas to the north and east, and also receives enough precipitation to avoid being classified as a semi-arid climate.

-Temperatures in Roma range from 34 °C in summer to 20 °C in winter and winter minimums can drop below freezing; however, it seldom gets colder than −3 °C. Rainfall is mild and distributed fairly evenly throughout the year, with an annual average of 587.9 mm (23.15 in), however it peaks in summer due to frequent showers and thunderstorms.
-Roma is usually too far inland to experience the influence of tropical cyclones and monsoonal rain depressions, however there are exceptions, and these systems have caused significant flooding in the town.

-Extremes have ranged from 45.8 °C (115.2 °F) to −5.8 °C (23.4 °F).
+Roma experiences a semi-arid influenced humid subtropical climate (Köppen: Cfa), with very hot, somewhat humid summers and mild, dry winters with regular frosts.
+Average maxima range from 34.6 C to 20.5 C in July; modified by its position on the far south of the Carnarvon Range 307 m above sea level.
+Rainfall is moderate to low, averaging 560.9 mm, and peaks in summer due to severe thunderstorms.
+Although the town is too far inland to be affected by tropical cyclones and monsoonal rain depressions, on 2 March 2010, 132.8 mm of rain fell, causing significant flooding in the town.
+Extremes have ranged from 45.8 C on 3 January 2014 to -5.8 C on 10 August 1995.

+Snow in Roma is extremely rare, with the last known snowfall being at around 5pm on the 13th of July 1960.

 Flooding

 The town is situated on Bungil Creek, a tributary of the Condamine River.
 In March 2010, Roma experienced its worst floods in over 100 years.
 Flooding also occurred in April 2011, a year of record rainfall in Roma.
 In early February 2012, Roma was devastated by its worst floods in history, eclipsing the level reached in 2010; 444 homes were inundated, twice as many that were flooded in the two previous years.

 Having experienced three successive years of flooding, in May 2012, one insurer, Suncorp, announced it would not issue new policies to Roma residents, unless action was taken to mitigate the flood risk in Roma.